-- Section 2a The NPPC recognizes that City staff and development project applicants in some cases are not required by the City to present their project or application before the NPPC although the City encourages applicants to conduct robust engagement with all CPGs, the community, and project neighbors. - Section 3 The NPPC will comply with California's Open Meeting Law, the Ralph M. Brown Act, set forth at California Government Code sections 54950 through 54963 (Brown Act), by conducting meetings, when required, that are open to the public, properly noticed, and in compliance with each of the Brown Act provisions.
-Failure of the NPPC to conduct meetings in compliance with the Brown Act provisions shall constitute sufficient reason for the NPPC to lose its Council recognition and may subject the NPPC and NPPC voting members to a loss of indemnification by the City.
+- Section 2a The NPPC recognizes that City staff and development project applicants in some cases are not required by the City to present their project or application before the NPPC although the City encourages applicants to conduct robust engagement with all CPGs, the community, and project neighbors. - Section 3 The NPPC will comply with California's Open Meeting Law, the Ralph M. Brown Act, set forth at California Government Code sections 54950 through 54963 (Brown Act), by conducting meetings, when required, that are open to the public, properly noticed in a publicly accessible location 72 hours in advance of the meeting, and in compliance with each of the Brown Act provisions.
+Failure of the NPPC to conduct meetings in compliance with the Brown Act provisions shall constitute sufficient reason for the NPPC to lose its Council recognition and may subject the NPPC and NPPC voting members to a loss of indemnification by the City. - Section 4.
+The North Park Planning Committee may propose amendments to these operating procedures by a two- thirds vote of the voting members of the planning group.
+Proposed amendments shall be submitted to the offices of the Mayor and City Attorney for review and approval.
+Any proposed amendments that are inconsistent with Council Policy 600-24 shall not be approved by the Mayor and City Attorney and shall be forwarded to the City Council President, who shall docket the matter for Council consideration.
+Bylaw amendments are not valid until approved by the City.